TomBurdge/RustNations2025/manual/src/03-c_in_rust/c_types_stdint.md

         .expect("Unable to generate bindings");
 ```

 > Bindgen has an amazing number of options.
 If you want to, you can make a list of functions in a file and call `allowlist_file`.
+The downside is that now you have to list what you want to import.
+For a big library, that may be painful.